 With all the above in mind, ask yourself, What is a positive trait or characteristic that I’ve had for a long time that will serve me well in this role?
 For example, have friends or colleagues described you as especially organised?
 Curious?
 Entrepreneurial?
 Generous?
 Think about how you’ve long thought of yourself or how others have seen you.
 Then, think of recent examples from your life when you embodied that characteristic.

-Example “Tell Me About Yourself” Response
+“Tell Me About Yourself” Sample Answer

 Sometimes seeing an example can be helpful, though each person’s response to “Tell me about yourself” will be different.
 Below is a short script showing how this question can highlight someone’s strengths supported by successful results in just under two minutes:

 I began my career in retail management, but a few years ago, I was drawn to the healthcare space.
 I’ve always been skilled at bringing people together and working towards common goals.
 My experience successfully leading teams and managing stores led me to consider administration, and I’ve been building a career as a health administrator for the last four years.